 If you’re transgender, you may pursue hormone therapy or gender reassignment surgery to help align your body with your gender identity.
 Some transgender individuals also choose to pursue surgery to help reduce or enhance secondary sexual characteristics.
 For transgender men, this may include surgery to reduce breast size or remove the ovaries.
 Transgender women may elect for breast augmentation or facial feminization surgery to meet their needs.
-At MedStar Health, we offer the following procedures to help you be comfortable in your own skin:
+At MedStar Health, we offer the following procedures to help you be comfortable in your own skin.
+Types of gender reassignment surgery:

 - Facial masculinization: Reconstructive surgery that alters the shape and size of facial features to make them more masculine—this may include forehead lengthening and augmentation, cheek augmentation, chin re-contouring, jaw contouring, thyroid cartilage enhancement (Adam’s apple surgery), and rhinoplasty (nose reshaping)